pieter-van-prooijen/frontpage/README.md

 Clojurescript files.

 Or use the `lein figwheel` command to automatically compile and reload changed sources in to the application.
-This automatically uses the clsjbuild ffunctionality.
+This automatically uses the clsjbuild functionality.

 # Todo